-The state unemployment insurance non-experienced-rated system is designed to provide coverage for the unemployed from state agencies and universities.
+The state unemployment insurance non-experience-rated system is designed to provide coverage for the unemployed from state agencies and universities.
 The program works on a reimbursable basis by pooling all covered employment from each of the departments, universities and commissions to effectively share the cost of unemployment coverage among agencies.

-The contributions to the program are assessed on total wages using a tax rate established by the Department of Labor at the beginning of each state fiscal year.
+The contributions to the program are assessed on total wages using a tax rate established by the Idaho Department of Labor at the beginning of each state fiscal year.

-The solvency goal for this fund is to accumulate reserves sufficient to cover 12 months of unemployment while maintaining the tax rate between 0% and 1%.
-See Table 11.
+The solvency goal for this fund is to accumulate reserves sufficient to cover 12 months of unemployment while maintaining the tax rate between 0% and 1% (Table 11).

-The Cares Act program provided cost reimbursable employers 50% of emergency relief for benefits paid for weeks claimed beginning March 13, 2020, to March 31, 2021, and subsequently increased to 75% relief from March 31 to on or before Sept.
+The CARES Act program provided cost reimbursable employers 50% of emergency relief for benefits paid for weeks claimed beginning March 13, 2020, to March 31, 2021.
+This increased to 75% relief for weeks claimed beginning March 31 to on or before Sept.
 6, 2021.
-Idaho ended Cares Act participation on June 19, 2021.
+Idaho ended CARES Act participation on June 19, 2021.
 The state fund received \$1.5 million in reimbursements in December 2021 for this program.